costi/helm_experiments/web_server/README.md

-This is a showcase of two dependent helm charts done with busybox
+This is a showcase of two web servers, one dependent on another to show how we can do "service discovery" with helm charts